Axway/open-banking-docs/content/en/docs/Overview/Integration/end-to-end.md

 The flow is summarized as follows:

-* The Third-Party Provider (TPP) obtains Consent from the Customer to access their data or make payments on their behalf at a given bank.
+* The Data Recipient (DR) obtains Consent from the Customer to access their data or make payments on their behalf at a given bank.
-* The TPP creates ("lodges") Consent at the target bank and redirects the Customer to the bank.
+* The DR creates ("lodges") Consent at the target bank and redirects the Customer to the bank.
 * The Customer authenticates themselves using their online banking credentials and confirms the Consent is correct.
-* With Consent confirmed the Customer is redirected back to the TPP who then gets an Access Token.
+* With Consent confirmed the Customer is redirected back to the DR who then gets an Access Token.
-* The TPP can then retrieve data or initiate payment on behalf of the Customer.
+* The DR can then retrieve data or initiate payment on behalf of the Customer.

 All APIs that provide access to data are implemented in the same manner.
 The consent/data access pattern relating to Account Information is therefore representative regardless of the specific resource (checking accounts, credit cards, loans, and so on).